Pheromir/JAVMovieAgent.bundle/README.md

 ## Todo
 - Authorization Header support for imgproxy
-- Option to disable imgproxy cropping
+- ~~Option to disable imgproxy cropping~~ done
-- Check dimensions of image to prevent cropping an image which might already be the front cover only
+- ~~Check dimensions of image to prevent cropping an image which might already be the front cover only~~ done (might not work 100% yet)